• About

 Also, remember there is a saltiness to the liquid and the lemon.
 So either reduce the salt of the dish you are making or you can rinse off the lemon to remove some of the salty flavor.
 Taste it so you can gauge.

-How long do preserved lemons keep?
+How to use preserved lemons

 Preserved Lemon Hummus